rn-om-syslab/syslab/README.md

 python pybullet_train.py
 ```

-That starts from scratch.
-To resume a previous run, the script checks for `training_state.json` automatically and continues from whatever round it was on.
+That starts the sim from scratch completely;  to resume a previous run, the script checks for `training_state.json` automatically and continues from whatever round it was on.
 To watch the trained agents run in the PyBullet GUI with the FOV cone drawn:

 ```bash
 python pybullet_train.py --demo